CivML-PolyMtl/cutagi-doc/examples/cnn/resnet18-cifar10.md

 ## 5. Create the classification object

-Once we processed the data, we can create the classifier object.
-We will pass the number of epochs, the data loader, the network properties and the number of classes to the class.
-In this case the number of classes is 10 because we are classifying the CIFAR10 dataset.
+Once we processed the data, we create the classifier object.
+We pass the number of epochs, the data loader, the network properties and the number of classes to the class.
+In this case the number of classes is 10 because we are are working with the CIFAR10 dataset.

 ```python
 # Train and test